 The data concerning 3 Laeken indicators on long-term unemployment rate, long-term unemployment share and the very long-term unemployment rate are also available.
 These figures are quite high according to all of the three indicators.
 The long-term unemployment rate is the total number of long-term unemployed (at least 12 months) as a percentage of the total active population aged 15-64.
 The rate of long-term unemployed in 2003 was 31.2 while in 2004 was 31.7.
-The long-term unemployment share is the total number of long-term unemployed (at least 12 months) as a percentage of the total number of long-term unemployed (at least 12 months) as a percentage of the total number of long-term unemployed (at least 12 months) as a percentage of the total number of unemployed.
+The long-term unemployment share is the total number of long-term unemployed (at least 12 months) as a percentage of the total number of unemployed.
 In 2003, this share was 85.1 while in 2004 it was 85.4.
 The very long-term unemployment rate is the total number of very long-term unemployed (at least 24 months) as a percentage of the total active population.
 This rate in 2003 was 27.9 while in 2004 it was 27.6.
 These figures confirm the general unemployment is not only extremely high, but it is also of long-term character.
 Hence, unemployment rather than low income has become one of the key factors of poverty and social exclusion.